ivanfarevalo/BQ_module_generator/README.md

 The only line that should be updated is `docker.image = {modulename}:{tagname}`.
 This should specify the Docker image and tag name that you wish to test or deploy on Bisque.
 This file will be called when a user hits the `Run` button in your module's page on Bisque.

-**IMPORTANT: It is very important to update the runtime-module.cfg each time you build an image with a differente name or tag so Bisque pulls the correct image you want to test.**
+**IMPORTANT: It is very important to update the runtime-module.cfg each time you build an image with a different name or tag so Bisque pulls the correct image you want to test.**

 This is an example of a `runtime-module.cfg` for the EdgeDetection module: